xeilen/node_create-file-every-second/readme.md

-# Create a life every second
+# Create a file every second
 Write an app that will create 1 file every 1 second in current directory (where the script is located).
 - File name must be in the following format: `app-<hours>_<minutes>_<seconds>.log`.